 The Trustees of the Scheme are responsible for the administration and investment of the money in the fund.
-It is the Trustees' duty to ensure that your interests under the Scheme are protected.
-There will be four Employer Nominated Trustees and three Member Nominated Trustees.
-Details of the Trustees and their advisers are published annually in the Trustees' Report, which is available on request.
+It is their duty to ensure that your interests under the Scheme are protected.
+There are five Employer Nominated Trustees and five Member Nominated Trustees.
+Details of the Trustees and their advisers are published on the Scheme's website.